 The main highlights of our contributions are:

-For Marvell platforms
+For Marvell platforms,

-Antoine Ténart contributed a few fixes to the inside-secure crypto accelerator driver,
+Antoine Ténart also contributed a number of fixes to the inside-secure crypto accelerator driver,

 Bootlin engineers are not only contributors, but also maintainers of various subsystems in the Linux kernel, which means they are involved in the process of reviewing, discussing and merging patches contributed to those subsystems: